Gazler/reverse_proxy/README.md

   ports:
     - "80:80"
   environment:
+    PROXIED_HOSTNAME: 'example.com'
     APP_PROXIES:
       - [app1, 4000] # app1 exposes port 4000
       - [app2, 3000] # app2 exposes port 3000
 ```

 Now, run `fig up` to build all of the Docker containers and start the servers.
-If our server was running at example.com, then app1.example.com is proxied to an app1 Docker container on port 3000 and app2.example.com to an app2 Docker container on port 4000.
+Now, app1.example.com is proxied to an app1 Docker container on port 3000 and app2.example.com to an app2 Docker container on port 4000.
+The `PROXIED_HOSTNAME` variable should be set to the output of the `hostname` command, it needs to be injected from the fig.yml file because the image does not know the hostname of it's parent.

 Whichever container is defined first in the `APP_PROXIES` variable is the default, so if you want something at your root domain, just list it first.